When comparing tour operator software, bike tour guides should look for a system that:

 • Resell others’ tours and services and receive a commission on every booking you make.

-Our system provides all the tools to manage sales channels and partners.
+Our system also provides all the tools to manage sales channels and partners.
 You can add or remove sales channels anytime, see all partner contracts in a single area, and manage partner communications under Bókun’s roof.

 Sales Tools: Contracts